inkVerb/Vubuntu-info/verbs/Windows-_ubuntuTimeProblem.md

 Windows writes it locally to your computer and manages the time zone through its own servers.

-Window's method is a bit more nanny-ish, Ubuntu's is more straight forward.
-But, they confuse each other and Windows won't know what time it is.
+Windows' method is a bit more nanny-ish, Ubuntu's is more straight forward.
+But, they confuse each other and Windows won't know what time it really is with the more self-reliant Ubuntu not needing nannied on the same machine.

 Here are some articles that explain what to do, in order of simplicity: